-A simplified view of the OpenScape Voice SIP trunking interface to the SP can be found in Figure 2.
-This document applies only to the interface annotated as SIP Trunking in Figure 2; other OpenScape Voice interfaces are outside the scope of this document.
-The SIP Forum Reference Architecture for IP PBX/Service Provider Interoperability (RFC4028 [30]) is reproduced below as Figure 3 for information only.
+A simplified view of the OpenScape Voice SIP trunking interface to the SP can be found in Figure 2.1 on page 15.
+This document applies only to the interface annotated as SIP Trunking in Figure 2.1; other OpenScape Voice interfaces are outside the scope of this document.
+The SIP Forum Reference Architecture for IP PBX/Service Provider Interoperability (RFC4028 [30]) is reproduced below as Figure 2.2 for information only.
 It is not mandatory that this or any other particular architecture be used for IP PBX/Service Provider interconnection; local agreements between Enterprises and Service Providers may result in different architectures.